nathancarter/group-explorer/help-src/rf-um-subsetlistbox.md

 features, covered one at a time below.

-For any subset listed in the pane, you can find out its list of elements by double-clicking the subset you're interested in.
+For any subset listed in the pane, you can find out its list of elements by double-clicking [touch and holding] the subset you're interested in.

-Right-clicking on the subsets pane brings up a menu from which you can take several important actions, some of which are visible in the following screenshot.
+Right-clicking [tapping] on the subsets pane brings up a menu from which you can take several important actions, some of which are visible in the following screenshot.
+You can pin a submenu to keep it from disappearing by clicking [tapping] on its parent menu item (the line in the parent menu with a right-pointing triangle, like "Compute ►" in the following screenshot); you can clear it by clicking [tapping] on the line again.

 ![A screenshot of several subitems on the subset list box context menu](illustration-slbmenu.png)